vijaya-rathod/File-Management-System/README.md

     for k in matching_files:
         print(k)
  ```
  The time complexity of this function is O(n* m), where n is the number of files and directories in the search_directory and m is the size of the largest file in the directory.
-The function first initializes an empty list called `matching_files`, which takes constant time.
-Then, the function uses `os.walk()` to traverse the directory tree rooted at `search_directory`.
+The function first initializes an empty list called 'matching_files'.
+Then, the function uses 'os.walk()' to traverse the directory tree rooted at 'search_directory'.
 This operation takes O(n) time, where n is the number of files and directories in the tree.
 For each file in the directory tree, the function checks if the search term is in the filename.
-This operation takes constant time.
-If the search term is in the filename, the function appends the file path to the `matching_files` list.
+If the search term is in the filename, the function appends the file path to the 'matching_files' list.
 If the search term is not in the filename, the function reads the file and checks if the search term is in the file contents.
 This operation takes O(m) time, where m is the size of the file.
-If the search term is in the file contents, the function appends the file path to the `matching_files` list.
-Finally, the function prints all the file paths in the `matching_files` list, which takes O(n) time, where n is the number of matching files.
+If the search term is in the file contents, the function appends the file path to the 'matching_files' list.
+Finally, the function prints all the file paths in the 'matching_files' list, which takes O(n) time, where n is the number of matching files.
 Therefore, the overall time complexity of the function is O(n* m).

  ## File deletion